Notocolossus: Phylogeny

 Notocolossus belongs to the clade Titanosauria, a very diverse group of sauropods.
 In 2016, a cladistic analysis recovered Notocolossus as a basal member of Lithostrotia and a sister species of Dreadnoughtus.
 A 2017 study by Carballido and colleagues recovered it as the sister taxon of Lognkosauria and found it to be outside of Lithostrotia.
 In 2018, González Riga and colleagues found it to belong to Lognkosauria, in a polytomy with Patagotitan and Puertasaurus.
 This analysis also found Longkosauria to belong to Lithostrotia.

 The following cladogram shows the position of Notocolossus in Lognkosauria according to Gonzalez Riga and colleagues, 2018.

 Paleoecology

 Notocolossus was discovered in the Plottier Formation of the Neuquén Group.
 This formation is about 25 m thick and composed of light red claystones and thin bands of pink sandstone.
 The Plottier Formation can be differentiated from the overlying Portezuelo Formation by the former's higher content of argillite.
 Tetrapods of the Plottier formation are poorly known.
 They are represented by mammals, a large coelurosaur, and several titanosaurs.
-These titanosaurs, in addition to Notocolossus, include Petrobrasaurus, "Antarctosaurus" and two additional specimens, one of which appears to be an aeolosaurine.
-Additionally Muyelensaurus is sometimes stated to come from this formation, although it may actually be from the aforementioned Portezuelo Formation instead.
+These titanosaurs, in addition to Notocolossus, include Petrobrasaurus, "Antarctosaurus" and a specimen that appears to be an oldest member of the group Aeolosaurini.
+Muyelensaurus is also discovered in this formation, although it was originally assigned to the Portezuelo Formation.